-Sometime in fourteenth century, the then Sultan of Delhi Feroz Shah cited a curious column in a village near Khizrabad (modern Haryana).
+Sometime in the fourteenth century, the then Sultan of Delhi Feroz Shah sited a curious column in a village near Khizrabad (modern Haryana).
 Something was inscribed on it, but it was in a script he didn’t understand.
 He was quite taken by it though, and decided to move it to his capital Firozabad.
 It took efforts of thousands of men, but Sultan was committed and it got done.
 Then he sent for learned men, including many Brahmins and Hindu Devotees, and asked them to decipher the inscription.
 None of them succeeded.

-Brahmi script was already forgotten by fourteenth century.
+Brahmi script was already forgotten by the fourteenth century.
 Nobody knew of the now-famous Ashokan inscriptions that were strewn all over the country.
-And yet, today, in twenty-first century, we know all about them.
+And yet, today, in the twenty-first century, we know all about them.
 We know exactly what they say.
 We also know enough about Ashoka’s life to make a daily serial out of it (not to take away the credit from amazing fiction writers involved with our television industry!!).

 How did we figure all that out?

 Did you curse under your breath in your History lessons that the founders of two different empires, separated by centuries (and birth of Jesus Christ), should both be called Chandragupta and try you in your exams?
 Take heart; the Chandraguptas confounded people who tried to piece together our history too.